Germany: Coalition agrees to electoral reforms to fend off bloated Bundestag | DW | 26.08.2020

 Coronavirus relief extended

-The coalition leaders also endorsed new measures to quell the negative economic impact of the coronavirus crisis.
+The coalition leaders also endorsed measures to quell the negative economic impact of the coronavirus crisis.

 Notably, they agreed to extend the short-time work subsidies until the end of 2021.
 The short-time work scheme is intended to save jobs by allowing employers to reduce the employees' hours but keeping them in work.
 It had been due to expire in March next year.